oroinc/documentation/commerce/dev_guide/extend_and_customize/how_to_replace_inline-javascript_with_component.rst

 Embedding Functionality in a Page
 ---------------------------------

-Commonly, inline JavaScript is used to bind some interactive functionality into the particular markup
+The easiest way to bind an interactive functionality with the particular markup is to write an inline JavaScript fragment:
-fragment:

 .. code-block:: html
     :linenos: